g2384/Life-In-The-UK/Facts.md

 ### Terrorism and extremism

-- The UK faces a range of terrorist threats.
-The most serious of these is from Al Qa’ida, its affiliates and like-minded organisations.
-The UK also faces threats from other kind of terrorism, such as Northern Ireland-related terrorism.
+- The UK faces a range of terrorist threats:
+  - the most serious: from Al Qa’ida, its affiliates and like-minded organisations.
+  - other kind of terrorism: Northern Ireland-related terrorism.
 - All terrorist groups try to radicalise and recruit people to their cause.
 How, where and to what extent they try to do so will vary.
-Evidence shows that these groups attract very low levels of public support, but people who want to make their home in the UK should be aware of this threat.
+- Evidence shows that these groups attract **very low** levels of public support, but people who want to make their home in the UK should be aware of this threat.
 - It is important that all citizens feel safe.
 This includes feeling safe from all kinds of extremism (vocal or active opposition to fundamental British values), including religious extremism and far-right extremism.
 - If you think someone is trying to persuade you to join an extremist or terrorist cause, you should notify your local **police force**.